Some Ontario health units tighten immunization rules for indoor youth sports

 "The benefits of physical activity and socializing are critical to residents' well-being," their statement said.
 "Requiring proof of vaccination for those who support organized sport will help to keep sports running and protect all those participating."

-The immunization rule doesn't apply to youth participants but the group of top doctors says that will change if deemed necessary.
+The immunization rule doesn't apply to youth participants but the group of top doctors say that will change if deemed necessary.

 This report by The Canadian Press was first published Oct.
 6, 2021.